 If your baby does develop a rash or dry skin, make sure to use safe, gentle baby skin care products.

 Soothe your little one’s sensitive skin with Mustela’s fragrance-free, EWG Verified Very Sensitive skincare line.
-Clean your baby up with Soothing Cleansing Wipes and moisturize with Soothing Moisturizing Body Lotion.
+Clean your baby up with Certified Organic Water Wipes with Cotton and Aloe and moisturize with Soothing Moisturizing Body Lotion.

 Our ultra-soft wipes are specially formulated to clean your baby’s face, body, and diaper area while providing relief for irritated skin.